 SIGN ME UP!

-More than 400 people have put down deposits toward the U.S. $200,000 cost to travel aboard Virgin Galactic's SpaceShipTwo.
-Singer Katy Perry, for instance, bought a ticket for her husband, actor Russell Brand!
+As of early 2014, more than 500 people have put down deposits toward the U.S. $200,000 cost to travel aboard Virgin Galactic's SpaceShipTwo.

 PayPal founder Elon Musk heads the private company SpaceX, which is building rockets and spacecraft that may one day carry more cargo (and maybe even humans) than any rocket since the Saturn V, which launched the Apollo missions to the Moon.